Jason-Chan1394/Jason-Chan1394.github.io/_posts/2026-02-25-applied-data-science-project.md

 - Models were evaluated using R², RMSE, and MAE to measure explanatory power and prediction error.
 Cross-validation results provided further confirmation of model robustness. ![Evaluation Framework](https://github.com/user-attachments/assets/09088412-913d-4f72-86a9-73c97af91cce)

 Model Optimisation:
-- After comparison, Gradient Boosting was selected as the best-performing model.
-Hyperparameter tuning using GridSearchCV further improved predictive performance while maintaining stability.
+- After comparison, hyperparameter tuning using GridSearchCV further improved predictive performance while maintaining stability.

 Overall, the modelling process was structured to ensure statistical reliability, minimize overfitting, and deliver a high-performing model capable of supporting revenue forecasting in an e-commerce context.